Jwb81/LIRI/README.md

 ## Setup
 1. Clone this repo to your host machine and run **npm install** to install required packages
-2. Create a *.env* file to store API keys.
+2. Create a *.env* file in the root directory to store API keys.
 The format should look like this:
 ```
 # Spotify API keys